 Here’s what happens:

-Prior to menopause, estrogen helps maintain the thickness of the vaginal lining and stimulates moisture.
+Prior to menopause, estrogen helps maintain the thickness and elasticity of the vaginal tissue.

-During menopause, the drop in estrogen causes thinning and inflammation of vaginal walls, as well as a decrease in vaginal lubrication.
-All of which could make intercourse painful.
+During menopause, the drop in estrogen causes the vaginal walls to become dry and thin, which can make intercourse painful.

 How do I know if this is happening to me?

 These are common symptoms of vaginal changes due to menopause: